Help your expat child to remember ‘home’

 Many places to call ‘home’

 My son spent his formative years overseas.
 And, while he visited the States every summer, the majority of his childhood memories took place while living overseas.
 He recalls a much loved housekeeper in Thailand as a part of home.
-He recalls a beloved meal of Katchupuri, a specialty of the Eastern European country of Georgia, as a part of home.
+He recalls a beloved meal of Katchupuri, a speciality of the Eastern European country of Georgia, as a part of home.
 He also identifies Seattle (where he was born) as home.
 While this is perfectly natural for expat children, their home country peers may not understand the depth of connection an expat child has to their host country/countries.

 So, when the inevitable happens and it is time for your family to move on – either to another country where you’ll continue to be an expat or to begin your repatriation experience in your home country – you support your kids through the emotions of saying goodbye.